davidlebruce/covid_vaccine_tweets/README.md

 ## Repository Contents
--`data`: Folder contains data used in notebooks, mostly hidden in .gitignore due to file sizes -`images`: Folder contains graphs from EDA & modeling process and other graphics -`src`: Folder contains .py file
+- `data`: Folder contains data used in notebooks, mostly hidden in .gitignore due to file sizes
--`.gitignore`: Contains hidden files including the original dataset -`01_web_scraping.ipynb`: Jupyter notebook where tweets are scraped -`02_cleaning.ipynb`: Jupyter notebook used for data cleaning -`03_EDA.ipynb`: Jupyter notebook for exploratory data analysis -`04_modeling.ipynb`: Jupyter notebook for modeling and results -`presentation.pdf`: Image of slide deck
+- `images`: Folder contains graphs from EDA & modeling process and other graphics
+- `src`: Folder contains .py file
+- `.gitignore`: Contains hidden files including the original dataset
+- `01_web_scraping.ipynb`: Jupyter notebook where tweets are scraped
+- `02_cleaning.ipynb`: Jupyter notebook used for data cleaning
+- `03_EDA.ipynb`: Jupyter notebook for exploratory data analysis
+- `04_modeling.ipynb`: Jupyter notebook for modeling and results
+- `presentation.pdf`: Image of slide deck